spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/finance/expenses/index.html.md

 ## Rejected Expenses

 Sometimes expenses get rejected by our third party accounting team (Montpac).
 Please ensure the expenses you are asking to reimburse are covered in this policy before purchasing.
 For example, an expense might get rejected if it is more than 20% higher than the guideline price listed in our [office equipment and supplies](/handbook/finance/procurement/office-equipment-supplies/) handbook page.

+## Currency conversion

+The handbook [uses USD when describing budgets](/handbook/handbook-usage/#fine-points).
+When budgeting and submitting expenses in other currencies, team members should use live currency conversion rates (exchange rates).

+**Example:** a team event has a meal budget of USD25 per person.
+A team member notes that this is $50 in local currency, at current exchange rates.
+The team member can purchase a meal in their local currency up to $50, and expense it in their local currency.

+Note: live exchange rates do not apply to compensation, which [uses fixed exchange rates](/handbook/total-rewards/compensation/#exchange-rates).

 - - -